Sydney Haney Photography

 About The Project

-Virginia is my home; it is also home to over 70 federally threatened and endangered species, and over 140 endemic plants and animals.
-Species are going extinct at an alarming rate, largely due to the development and fragmentation of habitat.
+Virginia is my home; it is also home to 67 federally threatened and endangered species, over 140 endemic plants and animals, and 1920 species of greatest conservation need.
+Wildlife species are going extinct at an alarming rate, largely due to the development and fragmentation of habitat.
 It's critical that we act to protect and conserve remaining habitat, but how can you feel inspired to protect something you've never even seen?

 This is why I have set out to photograph Virginia's endemic and threatened species and tell their story, hoping to bring attention and more conservation to each of them.
 I hope you'll follow along in support of Virginia's unique biodiversity.